isaiahcat/isaiahcat.github.io/_projects/cybersecurity-chatbot.md

 ---
-title: "Cybersecurity Chatbot with Rasa NLU and Large Language Models"
+title: "Cybersecurity Chatbot"
+description: "Developed a chatbot using Rasa to assist in cybersecurity threat detection and user queries.
+Integrated large language models (LLMs) from Hugging Face and Cohere to improve response accuracy, with the goal of enhancing security operations and reducing response times."
 start_date: 2024-08-01
 end_date: 2024-08-01
 thumbnail: "/assets/images/rasa-small.png"